A resource for Canadian theatre creators!

 Playwrights’ Workshop Montréal promotes shows, readings, and calls related to the work that we do that benefit our members and community.
 Have an event to promote?
 Click here to fill out a form

 AWARDS, COMPETITIONS, & GRANTS

-THE NATIONAL CREATION FUND will invest up to $3 million a year in the development of 15 to 20 new Canadian works in theatre.
+The fund will invest up to $3 million a year in the development of 15 to 20 new Canadian works in theatre.
 For the application form go here.

 FESTIVALS & EVENTS

 A LIFE IN THE TIMES OF COVID-19 TIME CAPSULE

 Life in the time of COVID-19 is different from anything our world has experienced as a collective before.
 The Department of Imaginary Affairs believes that the stories we tell ourselves about this moment will shape our individual and collective realities for years to come.
 For their newest project, Life in the Time of COVID-19: A Time Capsule, the Department of Imaginary Affairs is looking for letters, stories, and artifacts from this moment for our future selves, and invites all to participate in its development.
 For more information go here.

 The Social Distancing Festival is an online artist’s community made to celebrate and showcase the work of the many artists around the world who have been affected by the need for social distancing due to the spread of Coronavirus (COVID-19).
 The project has three main goals: help get some of the great work that artists have done out to the world, and showcase projects that were cancelled get the word of mouth that they missed out on; maintain a sense of artistic community, even from our living rooms; allow artists to continue to engage with their projects by making videos, sharing work, and celebrating the work of others.
 Visit the website to submit your work.